Submit your customs and immigration information before flying into Canada

 Who can use Advance CBSA Declaration

-The Advance CBSA Declaration feature is optional.
+The Advance CBSA Declaration feature is an optional feature built into ArriveCAN.
 It is currently available to international air travellers who enter Canada at:

 - Toronto Pearson International Airport (YYZ) Terminals 1 and 3